drewblas/magistrate/README.md

 * config/magistrate.yml - The configuration file (override the path with the --config option)
 * tmp/pids - stores the pids of itself and all managed workers

+These are meant to coincide with easy running from a Rails app root (so that the worker config can be kept together with the app)
+If you're using capistrano, then the tmp/pids directory is persisted across deploys, so Magistrate will continue to run (with an updated config) even after a deploy.

+Your user-space cron job should look like this:

+*/5 0 0 0 0 magistrate run --config ~/my_app/current/config/magistrate.yml

+### What if the server is down?

+The magistrate request will time out after 30 seconds and then use its previously stored target_states.json file

+## Command line options

+See `magistrate`

 ## License